 Assess the potential biological, chemical, and physical hazards (HACCP/HARPC) related to the raw material and which existing food safety processes need to be adapted to reduce or prevent these hazards:

-Do new processes, such as additional cleaning steps, or programmes, such as allergen management, need to be established to meet food safety standards?
+Do new processes, such as additional cleaning steps, or programs, such as allergen management, need to be established to meet food safety standards?
 For instance, allergen regulations might vary in different countries.

 Once you have decided which raw materials your final product will be composed of establish thorough supplier validation and management processes to ensure that you receive high-quality raw materials.